compilit/probably/README.md

 # Probably

-Simple monad library to encapsulate and propagate processing probables.
+Simple monad library to encapsulate and propagate processing results.

 Often when something deep in our code goes wrong, we have only our exceptions to rely on propagating error messages.
 But what if what happens isn't an actual "exception"?
 Exceptions should be just that.
 Exceptional.
 For everything else a simple Probable will suffice.
-Using probables also enables you to better avoid using exceptions as a control flow mechanism (which is an anti-pattern).
+Using Probables enables you to better avoid using exceptions as a control flow mechanism (which is an anti-pattern).

+A Probable can have one of three possible Types:

+VALUE - which means that the process it encapsulated was successful and yielded a value NOTHING - which means that the process it encapsulated was successful but did not yield a value (this must've been intentional)
+FAILURE - which means that the process encountered an error or some validation upon the value did not pass

+A Probable FAILURE will have a (custom) message inside it to provide more information about why it was a FAILURE.

 ### installation